 - A Record Software Simulation Project dialog:

-Note: This Recording Toolbar is not shown by default.
-To show it, check the Show Recording Toolbar in the Settings menu which is explained in the latter part of this article.
+Note: The Recording Toolbar dialog is not shown by default.
+To show it, check the Show Recording Toolbar in the Settings menu explained in the latter part of this article.

 The blue rectangle indicates that ActivePresenter will record everything that happens inside of it while ignoring the rest of the screen.
 The fancy cross-hair in the middle is just a visual reminder that this is a target-seeker window.